All pages and materials herein © Henfield Shed 2017-

 When his family returned to the UK in 2015 Roger returned too.
 He started looking for a shed, and visited some locally but didn’t quite find what he was looking for.
 In early 2017 he heard of an initiative in Henfield to form a Shed, and attended the first meeting.
 His enthusiasm and experience was invaluable to the team who were steering the new Shed into existence.
 He helped with the fitting out of the Shed and was one of the very first members to ‘sign up’.

 In the meantime the Highfield Men’s Shed must have been missing their Pommie Bastard, because they awarded him complimentary membership in 2017.
-Although he will visit Australia and of course the Highfield Men’s Shed in 2018, his journey will bring him back to The Henfield Shed -
+Although he visited Australia and of course the Highfield Men’s Shed in 2018, his journey brought him back to The Henfield Shed -